Kramers' revenge: Discussion Conclusion

 This is particularly true for experiments designed to support the notion of `hidden spin polarization'.
 Methods selectively probing a single exposed surface, e.g. via ARPES\cite{Riley_NatPhys14,Bertoni_PRL16, Razzoli_PRL17, Yao_NComm17}, inherently perform a biased projection onto a spatially localized basis.
 Spin splitting observed in the empirical data must be interpreted in the context of this broken spatial symmetry, and not solely as a probe of bulk states.

-Finally, we note that in a growing number of recent studies, faulty analogies have been drawn between the opposite expectation values of the spin operator evaluated from the sublattice projections of delocalized Bloch electronic states, and the alternating local magnetic moment orientation in true antiferromagnetic order.\cite{Jungwirth_NatNano16} First of all, in the latter case, time-reversal symmetry is explicitly broken, so Kramers' theorem does not apply; antiferromagnetism also spontaneously breaks spatial symmetries of the lattice sites and a complete description of the symmetry invokes the magnetic space group.\cite{Tinkham_book} Second, magnetically ordered phases arise below a transition temperature due to (exchange) \textit{interactions} in a \textit{multiparticle} system, whereas bandstructure is fundamentally a single-particle description of the energetic spectrum.
-It is simply inappropriate to conflate such disparate systems.
+Finally, we note that the opposite expectation values of the spin operator evaluated from the sublattice projections of delocalized Bloch electronic states resembles the alternating orientation of local magnetic moments as in antiferromagnetic order.
+However, as mentioned in Ref.~[\onlinecite{Jungwirth_NatNano16}], even when a momentum imbalance is created by an external electric field, ``In Si, there is no equilibrium antiferromagnetic order that can be manipulated by these local staggered non-equilibrium polarizations''.
+Antiferromagnetism spontaneously breaks spatial symmetries of the lattice sites and time-reversal symmetry, so Kramers' theorem does not apply; a complete description of the symmetry invokes the magnetic space group\cite{Tinkham_book}.
+Moreover, magnetically ordered phases arise below a transition temperature due to (exchange) \textit{interactions} in a \textit{multiparticle} system, whereas bandstructure is fundamentally a single-particle description of the energetic spectrum.
+Given these essential dissimilarities, it is misleading to equate the concepts discussed in the present manuscript with true antiferromagnetism.

 We genuinely hope that our detailed discussion makes clear what `hidden spin polarization' is (and is not).